Best Suburbs for Downsizers in Perth, The 2026 Guide

 Do downsizers need mortgage insurance?

-If you're over 65, you can contribute up to $300,000 from your home sale proceeds into superannuation under the downsizer scheme, with couples able to contribute $600,000 combined.
-This can provide significant tax advantages - speak to your accountant about timing and eligibility.
+If you're 55 or older and have owned your home for at least 10 years, you can contribute up to $300,000 from your home sale proceeds into superannuation under the downsizer contribution scheme, with couples able to contribute up to $600,000 combined.
+Speak to your accountant about timing and eligibility before you act.

-Should I use a mortgage broker or go directly to my bank when downsizing?
+Should downsizers use a mortgage broker or go directly to their bank?

 A mortgage broker, every time.
-Downsizers often have complex finance structures - equity release, bridging arrangements, offset account setups - and different lenders approach these very differently.
+Downsizers often have complex finance structures including equity release, bridging arrangements, and offset account setups, and different lenders approach these very differently.
 A broker comparison ensures you're getting the most suitable structure and rate for your specific situation.

 Yes, though it's less common for downsizer purchases since most are buying with substantial deposits.
 Interest-only can make sense during bridging periods or where you're planning to pay down the loan using sale proceeds from your existing home within a specific timeframe.